rio-cloud/gradle-gdpr-documentation-plugin/README.md

 ### Release process

-The workflow uses the[release-please-action from Google](https://github.com/googleapis/release-please-action).
+The workflow uses the [release-please-action from Google](https://github.com/googleapis/release-please-action).

 > Release Please assumes you are using Conventional Commit messages.
 >